Subscribe to the Timescale Newsletter

 Key methodologies used in time-series analysis include moving averages, exponential smoothing, and decomposition methods.
 Methods such as Autoregressive Integrated Moving Average (ARIMA) models also fall under this category—but more on that later.

-On the other hand, time-series forecasting uses historical data to make predictions about future events.
+On the other hand, time-series forecasting uses historical data to predict future events.
 The objective here is to build a model that captures the underlying patterns and structures in the time-series data to predict future values of the series.

 Use Cases for Time-Series Analysis

 The “time” element in time-series data means that the data is ordered by time.
-Time series data refers to a sequence of data points or observations recorded at specific time intervals.
-This data type is commonly used in various fields to analyze trends, patterns, and behaviors over time.
+Time series data refers to a sequence of data points or observations recorded at specific intervals.
+This data type is commonly used to analyze trends, patterns, and behaviors over time.
 Check out our earlier blog post to learn more and see examples of time-series data.

 A typical example of time-series data is stock prices or a stock market index.
 However, even if you’re not into financial and algorithmic trading, you probably interact daily with time-series data.